-Project: Name: Unit Number and/or Title: 4-H Club: Year in this Project: (include current year) County: Age Group (check one): <input type="checkbox"/> Junior (8-10) <input type="checkbox"/> Intermediate (11-13) <input type="checkbox"/> Senior (14-18) Birthdate: (mm/dd/yy) 4-H Age: (As of December 31 of the current 4-H year)
+Name:

+Discipline: 4-H Club:

+Year in this Discipline: (include current year) County:

+Age Group (check one): <input type="checkbox"/> Junior (8-10) <input type="checkbox"/> Intermediate (11-13) <input type="checkbox"/> Senior (14-18) If you are planning to do a shooting sports exhibit in more than one discipline at the county or state fair, you will need to have a separate e-record for each exhibit with the discipline specific activity log.
+(Example: If you are exhibiting a shotgun display board you will need a shooting sports e-record which must include the shotgun activity log and information pertaining to shotgun.
+If you are then exhibiting an archery stand-alone, you will need a shooting sports e-record which must include an archery activity log and information pertaining to archery.)

+Birthdate: (mm/dd/yy)

+4-H Age: (As of December 31, 2023)

-Project and exhibit guidelines for each project are listed in the State Fair Exhibit Requirements available on the web at www.colorado-4h.org.
+Project and exhibit guidelines for each project are listed in the State Fair Exhibit Requirements available on the web at Colorado4h.org.